 Merchant Cash Advance lenders can ruin you

-Within a few days, your bank accounts can be drained.
+Within a few days, after a judgment is made, your bank accounts can be drained.
 Liens will be put on any of your accounts receivables.
 Liens can also be put on your personal assets if you signed any personal guarantees for the advance.
 While not enforceable in all states, it is a well-used tactic in New York State, where these laws are enforceable.
 Because of this, most of these lenders are based in New York.
 And, if you read the contract in detail, you will undoubtedly find that the contract states that it will be governed by the laws of New York State.